bioperl/bioperl.github.io/howtos/SeqIO.md

 Notice that the universal formatter only required a few more lines of code than the accession number lister and mean sequence length analyzer (mostly to get more command-line args).
 This is the beauty of using the BioPerl system.
 It doesn't take a lot of code to do some really complex things.

 Now, let's play around with the previous code, changing aspects of it to exploit the functionality of the SeqIO system.
 Let's take a stream from `STDIN`, so that we can use other programs to stream data of a particular format into the program, and write out a file of a particular format.
 Here we have to make use of two new things: one Perl-specific, and one SeqIO-specific.
-Perl allows you to `GLOB` a filehandle by placing a `\*` in front of the handle name, making it available for use as a variable, or as in this case, as an argument to a function.
+Perl allows you to `GLOB` a filehandle, making it available for use as a variable, or as in this case, as an argument to a function.
 In concert, [Bio:SeqIO](https://metacpan.org/pod/Bio::SeqIO) allows you to pass a GLOB'ed filehandle to it using the `-fh` parameter in place of the `-file` parameter.
 Here is a program that takes a stream of sequences in a given format from `STDIN`, meaning it could be used like this:

     >cat myseqs.fa | all2y.pl fasta newseqs.gb genbank